TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 This uses the same network as illustrated in 3.4.1.

-Time Period 1 uses route A to B in the example, which has a total route cost of 85 (the fifth argument in the ResultDto constructor).
-Time Period 2 uses route A to C in the example, which has a total route cost of 77.
-Time Period 3 uses route A to D in the example, which has a total route cost of 108.
+- Time Period 1 uses route A to B in the example, which has a total route cost of 85 (the fifth argument in the ResultDto constructor).
+- Time Period 2 uses route A to C in the example, which has a total route cost of 77.
+- Time Period 3 uses route A to D in the example, which has a total route cost of 108.

 ***Location:***

-`src\test\resources\testcases\basic\xml\test13`
+`src\test\resources\testcases\basicShortestPathAlgorithm\xml\ThreeTimePeriods`

 ***Notes:***